KuuttiProductions/Crynon/README.md

 - Possibly simple physics.
 Atleast hit testing.
 - Audio playback.

 - More features will be added as needed.
-These are just initial changes.
+These are just initial ideas.